-A description of climate-related risks that may impact the Corporation is set forth in Paramount's 2023 annual information form under the heading "Risk Factors - Climate Change and GHG Emissions".
-In addition, a description of laws and regulations that the Corporation is subject to or may become subject to in connection with carbon pricing and the regulation of greenhouse gas emissions is provided in the 2023 annual information form under the heading "Industry Conditions - Greenhouse Gas Emissions".
+A description of climate-related risks that may impact the Corporation is set forth in Paramount's 2024 annual information form under the heading "Risk Factors - Climate Change and GHG Emissions".
+In addition, a description of laws and regulations that the Corporation is subject to or may become subject to in connection with carbon pricing and the regulation of greenhouse gas emissions is provided in the 2024 annual information form under the heading "Industry Conditions - Greenhouse Gas Emissions".

 Climate-related opportunities are identified on both an operational and strategic level.
 Operational opportunities, such as the generation of carbon credits through emission reduction projects and improvements to efficiency, are primarily identified by responsible operational personnel, including the ESG Committee and GHG Task Force.
-Strategic opportunities, such as those associated with the potential of natural gas and liquified natural gas to act as a low emissions energy alternative, are considered by Paramount's senior management and Board as part of the Corporation's overall strategic planning processes.
+Strategic opportunities, such as those associated with the potential of natural gas and liquified natural gas to act as an energy alternative, are considered by senior management and the Board as part of Paramount's overall strategic planning processes.